chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 }
 ```

 We are ready to render our scene.
-Assigne an instance of our `PhysicallyBasedScene` to a `SCNView` and see the
+Assign an instance of our `PhysicallyBasedScene` to a `SCNView` and see the
 beautiful results of our work.
 If you tap [here](https://www.youtube.com/watch?v=yDMdAtv-3Bg "Exploring SceneKit
 video") you can see a video of our scene.

 ![Physically based scene](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/physically-based-rendering-scene.jpg "Physically based scene")

 That's it!!
 You've made it!!
-Now you can show to you're friends your physically based scene and be proud of it
+Now you can show to your friends your physically based scene and be proud of it
 :sunglasses:.
 You can find this example with other scenes on [this github repository](https://github.com/chicio/Exploring-SceneKit "Exploring-SceneKit repo").